chainguard-dev/edu/content/chainguard/chainguard-images/comparing-images.md

 toc: true
 ---

-Say that you're curious about the difference between two Chainguard Images.
+There may be times when you'd like to understand the difference between two Chainguard Images.
 For example, you might want to know if there are any significant differences between yesterday's build and today's; or perhaps you want to know if any CVEs are present in a newer version of a custom Image.

 [`chainctl`](/chainguard/chainctl/) — Chainguard's command line interface tool — allows you to directly compare two Chainguard Images with its `images diff` feature.
 This guide outlines how to use the Image diffing feature and highlights a few potential use cases for it.